Summer Financial Aid

 Some financial aid programs can be used toward the cost of summer study, but doing so may impact your eligibility during the following fall and spring semesters.

 - Federal Pell Grant is available for summer study.
 To be eligible for the additional Pell Grant funds, students must be otherwise eligible to receive Pell Grant funds for the payment period and must be enrolled at least half-time (6+ credits).
-Those not enrolled at least half-time can still use Pell Grant funds, but it will decrease the amount in the following spring semester.
+Those not enrolled at least half-time can still use Pell Grant funds, but it will decrease the amount in the following spring semester if still enrolled.
 If you’re interested in utilizing financial aid during the summer, please complete the Summer Aid application once you are enrolled in summer classes; this can be found at https://www.sunyacc.edu/financial-aid-forms under General Information & Forms.

 - Federal Direct Loans may also be used.
 The amount you receive will expend a portion of your allowable annual maximum loan; therefore, eligibility for fall and spring loans may be reduced.
 For example, first-year students are eligible to borrow $5,500 so a summer loan of $1,500 will limit your fall and spring eligibility to $2,000 per term.
-Summer loans are usually processed and disbursed in July.
+Summer loans are usually processed and disbursed in early August.